sahil87/myprofile/guides/chrome-remote-desktop.md

-# Enabling Chrom Remote Desktop fro linux-mint
+# Enabling Chrome Remote Desktop for linux-mint

 The following steps work on Linux Mint 19